microsoft/TypeScript-wiki/Breaking-Changes.md

 For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?q=is%3Aissue+milestone%3A%22TypeScript+1.5%22+label%3A%22breaking+change%22).

 #### Referencing `arguments` in arrow functions is not allowed
-This is an aliment with the ES6 semantics of arrow functions.
-Previouslly arguments withen an arrow function would bind to the arrow function arguments.
+This is an alignment with the ES6 semantics of arrow functions.
+Previously arguments within an arrow function would bind to the arrow function arguments.
 As per [ES6 spec draft](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts) 9.2.12, arrow functions do not have an arguments objects.
 In TypeScript 1.5, the use of arguments object in arrow functions will be flagged as an error to ensure your code ports to ES6 with no change in semantics.

 **Example:**